arduino/docs-content/content/built-in-examples/09.usb/JoystickMouseControl/JoystickMouseControl.md

   - Joystick
 ---

-Using the Mouse library, you can controls a computer's onscreen cursor with an Arduino Leonardo, Micro, or Due.
+Using the Mouse library, you can control a computer's onscreen cursor with an Arduino Leonardo, Micro, or Due.
 This particular example uses a pushbutton to turn on and off mouse control with a joystick.

 Cursor movement from the Arduino is always relative.
-So every time the analog input is read, the cursor's position is updated relative to it's current position.
+So every time the analog input is read, the cursor's position is updated relative to its current position.

 Two analog inputs ranging from 0 to 1023 are translated to ranges of -12 to 12.
 The sketch assumes that the joystick resting values are around the middle of the range, but that they vary within a threshold.

 The pushbutton allows you to toggle mouse control on and off.
 As an option you may connect a status LED to pin 5 that lights upwhen the Arduino is controlling the mouse.
 A second pushbutton may be connected with another 10k ohm pulldown (to GND) resistor to D3 to act as the left click of the mouse.

+***Note: If you want to add the LED or the extra pushbutton, please follow the guidelines for the [LED circuit](./basics/Blink) and the [button circuit](./digital/Button).***

-**NB:  When you use the Mouse.move() command, the Arduino takes over your computer's cursor!
-To insure you don't lose control of your computer while running a sketch with this function, make sure to set up a controller before you call Mouse.move().
-This sketch includes a pushbutton to toggle the mouse control state, so you can turn on and off mouse control.**
+***Note: When you use the `Mouse.move()` command, the Arduino takes over your computer's cursor!
+To insure you don't lose control of your computer while running a sketch with this function, make sure to set up a controller before you call `Mouse.move()`.
+This sketch includes a pushbutton to toggle the mouse control state, so you can turn on and off mouse control.***

 ### Hardware Required

 - Arduino Leonardo, Micro, or Due board
 - 2 axis joystick
 - momentary pushbutton (possibly integrated in the joystick)
 - LED
 - 220 ohm resistor
 - 10k ohm resistor (if needed as pulldown)

 ### Circuit